 I also wrote motions to amend legislation, as well as plenty of questions for the Legislature’s question period, where MLAs can ask the government questions pertinent to policy or regulations.

 More than just curious, Édouard is inquisitive.
 He works to get to the root of problems; he finds and proposes solutions that will make a long-term impact.
 This is apparent in the way he works, as he sets up systems for long-term accountability and documentation.
 Beyond this, he pushes for changes to take place, willing to move away from convention to see improvements happen.Yukon NDP Leader Kate White

 For me, this is a way to practice what I preach and create strong digital communities.
-I want to create a community where everyone feels welcome, and where folks can rely on reach other to help with their problems or their projects.
+I want to create a community where everyone feels welcome and where folks can rely on each other to help with their problems or their projects.

-Since Pearson College UWC is an international school, the PCAA brings together people from around the world to create solutions and insights to issues on the global scale.
-It’s been great connecting with all those folks, and I’m happy to be working as one of nine directors of the PCAA helping over 4000 alumni.
+Since Pearson College UWC is an international school, the PCAA brings together people from around the world to create solutions and insights to issues on a global scale.
+It’s been great connecting with all those folks, and I’m happy to be working as one of nine directors of the PCAA, helping over 4000 alumni.

-As a part the first cohort of French research assistant at the Lab, I was also required to make appropriate changes to the expected average behavior document given the cultural differences that exist in parenting styles between the two groups.
+As a part of the first cohort of French research assistants at the Lab, I was also required to make appropriate changes to the expected average behaviour document, given the cultural differences that exist in parenting styles between the two groups.